MooersLab/cctbxsnips-SublimeText3/README.md

 ## Example of Sublime Text Editing a code cell in Jupyter Notebook

-*Note* After opening a connected from the code cell to Sublime Text, a markdown document will appear.
-You will need to manually change the scope to Python by clicking on the markdown text in the lower righthand corner.
+*Note* After opening a connection from a code cell in a Jupyter Notebook (light-theme) to Sublime Text (dark-theme), a markdown document will appear in Sublime Text.
+You will need to manually change the scope to Python by clicking on the markdown text in the lower righthand corner (see second image below).
 This will open a menu with a list of programming languages.
 Select **python**.
 Now you will be able to access the snippets.

-The image below shows how entering in SublimeText3 "imp" for the word *import* narrowed a list of possible snippets to *millerMtzImports.
-The "imp" letters appear in the Juptyer notebook instantly, but the snippets can also be accessed from the editor.
+The image below shows how entering in SublimeText3 "imp" for the word *import* narrowed a list of possible snippets to *millerMtzImports*.
+The "imp" letters appear in the Juptyer notebook instantly, but the snippets are only accessed from Sublime Text.
 The snippet is in the miller array family of snippets.
-The use of the miller submodule is an older approach to importing mtz files into cctbx.
+The use of the miller submodule is an older approach to importing mtz files into CCTBX.

 <p align="center"><img src="images/threeLetters.png" style="width: 90vw; min-width: 330px;"></p>

-The image below shows the result of hit tab after entering "imp".
-The highlighted text is a placeholder value at the only tab stop in the snippet.
-Enter the new mtz filename to customize for your use.
+The image below shows the result of hitting tab after selecting the desired snippet in the list of snippets.
+The highlighted text in the snippet in SublimeText is a placeholder value.
+This placeholder at the only nontrivail tab stop in the snippet (There is another tab stop at the bottom of the snippet that moves the cursor to the start of a new line.
+Enter the desired mtz filename by typing over the placeholder value to customize for your use.

 <p align="center"><img src="images/insertedSnippet.png" style="width: 90vw; min-width: 330px;"></p>